Reinstatement to F-1 Student Status

 Prove that no unauthorized employment occurred

-In the application you must explain the circumstances of the violation and show intent to follow USCIS regulations in the future.
-It is also essential to prove that you did not engage in unauthorized employment.
-If/when the application is approved, USCIS will return the I-20 form with an “Approved” stamp and issue a new I-94 card or note the fact of reinstatement on the back of the old I-94 card.
-If the reinstatement request is denied, you must leave the U.S. by the voluntary departure date issued by USCIS.
+If or when the application is approved, USCIS will return the I-20 form with an “Approved” stamp.
+They will issue a new I-94 card or note the fact of reinstatement on the back of the old I-94 card.
+If the request is denied, you must leave the U.S. by the voluntary departure date issued by USCIS.

 Reinstatement Status Checklist for F-1 Students